Young Artist Concert 8

 Dmitri Shostakovich – Cello Sonata in D minor, op.
 40

-This concert will also be performed in Florence on Friday 17th April.
+This concert will also be performed in Florence on a date to be confirmed in due course.
 For tickets and further information, please visit www.newgenerationfestival.org.

 Giacomo Cardelli was born in Ferrara in 1994, and began to study cello at the age of seven.